andresfelipemendez/100-Dungeons/readme.md

 - **[GLM](https://github.com/g-truc/glm):** A mathematics library used for OpenGL transformations.
 - **[tomlc99](https://github.com/cktan/tomlc99):** Parses TOML files for managing scene descriptions and configurations.
 - **[fastgltf](https://github.com/spnda/fastgltf):** Supports efficient loading of 3D models and animations in the glTF format.

+For the prerequisites section, you can provide a more detailed setup to help users prepare their environment smoothly.
+Here’s a suggestion:

+## Prerequisites

+To compile and run **100 Dungeons** locally, ensure you have the following setup:

+1. **Operating System**: Windows (tested on Windows 11)
+2. **Build Tools**:
+   - **CMake** (version 3.12 or higher)
+   - **Visual Studio** (tested on the latest 2022 version, with C++ development tools installed)
+3. **Graphics Driver**: Ensure that your graphics drivers are up-to-date to support OpenGL 4.5, which the engine uses.

+Let me know if you'd like any further adjustments!

 ## How to Run
 1. **Install Dependencies:** Ensure you have the required libraries installed (Flecs, GLFW, GLAD, GLM, etc.).